AshBC91/CCC-projects-portfolio/CSCS2420_Java/AntColony/brainstorm.md

 1. Have a class called **Formicidae (or Ants)**
     - Morphology (Class):
         - exosk_Exists (Bool): Default is True.
         - head_Exists (Bool): Default is True.
-Will remain True until head_health != 0.
+Will remain True while head_health != 0.
         - alitrunk_Exists (Bool) Default is True.
-Will remain True until alitrunk_health != 0.
+Will remain True while alitrunk_health != 0.
         - metasoma_Exists (Bool) Default is True.
-Will remain True until metasoma_health != 0.
+Will remain True while metasoma_health != 0.
         - body_health (float): Is the overal health calculated from the condition of each body segment.
 	    - Exoskeleton (Class): I am unsure if exoskeleton should be considered as a "global" class that covers the whole body, or make it specific to each body segment.
             - EXO_THICKNESS (float): Thinkness depends on species, measured in micrometers.